ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than others:
 Births and deaths are more frequent by
 night than by day. .1 he number of men
-capable of bearing arms is calculated
+capable of bearing arms is calculate
-atone fourth of the population,
-Houghlahan of THE 57th. —
 </td></tr></table>

 ---